winocm/winocm.github.io/_posts/2013-10-30-why-i-dislike-current-education.markdown

 I've been put down far too much by people who think minimum wage is a good thing.
 And by people who think that without education, you'll be living a minimum wage life.

-I highly must thank the entire community that exists.
+I must thank the entire community that exists.
 I wouldn't be doing what I currently am without them.

 (Thank you Will.)